“X: A Novel” by Ilyasah Shabazz and Kekla Magoon

 X: A Novel, is a tale of reinvention and redemption.
 Written by Ilyasah Shabazz, Malcom X’s third daughter, and Kekla Magoon, X is a young-adult novel with a writing style and message that will appeal to readers of all ages.
 Join us as we work to explore the Michigan roots of one of the most influential leaders of the twentieth century.

 Ilyasah Shabazz, third daughter of Malcolm X, is an activist, producer, motivational speaker, and the author of the critically acclaimed Growing Up X and the picture book Malcolm Little: The Boy Who Grew Up to Become Malcolm X.

 Kekla Magoon is the author of eight young adult novels, including The Rock and the River, How It Went Down, X: A Novel, and the Robyn Hoodlum Adventures series.
 She has received an NAACP Image Award, the John Steptoe New Talent Award, two Coretta Scott King Honors, The Walter Award Honor, and has been long listed for the National Book Award.
 Kekla holds a B.A. from Northwestern University and an M.F.A. in Writing from Vermont College of Fine Arts,

 where she now serves on faculty.

 What is the Great Michigan Read?

-The Michigan Humanities Council’s Great Michigan Read is a literary program for the entire state with a focus on a single book – X: A Novel by Ilyasah Shabazz and Kekla Magoon.
+The Michigan Humanities’s Great Michigan Read is a literary program for the entire state with a focus on a single book – X: A Novel by Ilyasah Shabazz and Kekla Magoon.